UMaine-Farmington students block road to protest town’s fossil-fuel emissions

 “This is your first warning, or you’re going to jail,” Boyd said.
 “I don’t want to bring you to jail.”

-After participants refused to move, Boyd handcuffed Maddie Legere, 20, and brought her to his police car, where they spoke for an extended period of time.
+After participants refused to move, Boyd handcuffed Maddie Legere, 20, and brought her to his police car.
+There, they spoke for an extended period of time.

 “Please don’t put me in that position.
 I don’t think you’re a bad person.
 And I respect what you’re doing,” Boyd told Legere.